Dynamics 365 Business Central/NAV Server

 UPSERT

 Using the UPSERT operation, you can either insert or update an existing record in one call.
-If the specified alternate key isn't matched, a new object record will be created.
+If the specified key isn't matched, a new object record will be created.

 If the specified key is matched, the action taken will depend on if there were multiple matches or not.